Shetland Sheepdog Shedding

 Shetland Sheepdogs have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

 Breed-Specific Health Profile: Research identifies collie eye anomaly, hip dysplasia, thyroid disease as conditions with higher prevalence in Shetland Sheepdogs.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Shetland Sheepdog's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Shetland Sheepdog.

 Seasonal Changes